 Each Series A Preferred Unit consists of (i) one share of Series A Preferred Stock (Note 10) and (ii) one Series A Preferred Warrant (Note 10) which allows the holder to purchase 0.25 of a share of Common Stock.
 The Series A Preferred Warrants are exercisable beginning on the first anniversary of the date of their original issuance until and including the fifth anniversary of the date of such issuance.
 The exercise price of each Series A Preferred Warrant is at a 15.0% premium to the per share estimated NAV of our Common Stock (as most recently published and designated as the Applicable NAV by us at the time of each issuance of Series A Preferred Warrants).
-At the effective time of the Reverse Stock Split, the exercise price of each outstanding Series A Preferred Warrant will automatically increase to three times the exercise price of such warrant immediately prior to the effective time of the Reverse Stock Split and the number of shares of Common Stock issuable upon the exercise of such warrant will automatically be adjusted to one-third of 0.25 (or approximately 0.0833) of a share of Common Stock.
-Further, the Company intends to reduce the strike price of each outstanding Series A Preferred Warrant to account for the effect of the Special Dividend.
+The exercise price of each Series A Preferred Warrant issued prior to the Reverse Stock Split has been amended to account for the effect of the Reverse Stock Split and the Special Dividend.